MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### AMO

 Version 19.12.3.0 of the AMO client library introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
-If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
+If your code references the previous enumeration as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

 Version 19.61.1.4 of the AMO client library introduces a change in the behavior of **Microsoft.AnalysisServices.Server** in regards to handling of transaction rollback.
 In earlier versions, a call to **Server.RollbackTransaction()** sends a request to the engine to rollback the transaction and then attempt to rollback local changes.
 Unlike those earlier versions, in 19.61.1.4 and later, if local changes cannot be rolled back safely a tabular database included in the transaction blocks any additional changes until it can be fully synced and the obsolete changes from the transaction that were rolled back are removed.
 An **InvalidOperationException** is raised when a change is made to the relevant tabular database.
 If your code is calling **Server.RollbackTransaction()**, it's recommended to follow that call with a full sync **[Database.Refresh(true)]** of any tabular database that is modified as part of the transaction.